 The most common input performance service level is often referred to as "connectivity" or "uptime."
 This is a simple check against a health API endpoint or simply loading a URL.
 Both of these can be done easily by using our synthetic monitoring service.
 Please refer to Add simple browser monitor and Add scripted API test to learn how to begin reporting data.

 After completing that first step, you should now have data.

 Now you will use the service level management service to create an input indicator and objective.

-Use the New Relic Explorer menu to select Service levels, and then click + Add a service level indicator.
+From the entity explorer, select Service levels on the right, and then click + Add a service level indicator.

 Note: If you don't see the Add a service level button, check with your New Relic administrator about your permissions.

 Synthetic monitors.
 See screenshot below.

 - Find your synthetic monitor in that list and click it.
 This will enable the Continue button in the left panel.
 Click Continue.

 - You'll see a button for the recommended settings for a Success service level (shown below).
 Click it.

 - Make appropriate changes to the tags, title and description as needed.